xelatihy/yocto-gl/docs/yocto/yocto_image.md

 ## Image representation

-Images are represented as a simple struct called `color_image`, that stores the image width and height, a boolean flat that indicates whether the colors are in linear ot sRGB color space, and an array of pixels of `vec4f` type.
+Images are represented as a simple struct called `image_data`, that stores the image width and height, a boolean flat that indicates whether the colors are in linear ot sRGB color space, and an array of pixels of `vec4f` type.